NLC Leadership Board of Advisors & Ambassadors

 She graduated from Truman State University with an interdisciplinary degree in Cultural & Political Advocacy and became interested in politics while serving as a Congressional Page for former Congressman Ike Skelton (MO-4).
 Having relocated from the Midwest, Paula is astutely aware of the polarizing political environment we must cut through in order to seek social justice and electoral outcomes.
 She enjoys time spent with her rescued Labrador mix, Hazel, dabbling in the culinary arts, hiking, cycling and traveling throughout the country, especially around New England.

-Matt Kaplan serves as the Campaign Director for United States Congressman Tim Ryan from Ohio.
+Matt Kaplan is a public affairs and development consultant.
+Kaplan served on the national finance team as the Surrogate Finance Director for Hillary Clinton’s 2016 presidential campaign at her Brooklyn headquarters.
+Prior to joining Hillary Clinton’s campaign, Kaplan served as the National Finance Director and Senior Campaign Advisor for United States Congressman Tim Ryan from Ohio.
 Kaplan previously served as a campaign fundraiser for a 2013 city-wide race in New York City in which helped break several fundraising records.

-Prior to his experience as a senior operative in a New York city-wide campaign, Kaplan was a Political Director in Ohio for the campaign to re-elect the president, Obama for America, where he planned and executed more than 235 earned media events and secured more than 135 endorsements from elected officials and party leaders for the President.
+Prior to his experience as a senior operative in a New York city-wide campaign, Kaplan was a Political Director in Ohio for the campaign to re-elect President Obama, where he planned and executed more than 235 earned media events and secured more than 135 endorsements from elected officials and party leaders for the President.

 Following the election, Kaplan was appointed the Associate Director of Surrogates and Intergovernmental Affairs Liaison for the Presidential Inaugural Committee, where he secured Hollywood entertainment for the Presidential Inaugural Ball, Staff Ball, and First Lady Hosted Children’s Concert.